Victor Olaiya: Personal life

 Olaiya had several wives.
 He had children and grandchildren.
 One of his daughters, Moji Olaiya, was a Nollywood actress.
 He sang with his son Bayode Olaiya.

 Olaiya died on 12 February 2020 at the Lagos University Teaching Hospital, at age 89.

 Music

-Olaiya's music bridges between Ghanaian highlife and what would become Afrobeat.
+Olaiya's music bridges between highlife and what would become Afrobeat.

 His musical style was influenced by James Brown, with horn parts harmonised in Brown's style, as opposed to the mostly unison lines of Afrobeat.
 The music includes the swinging percussion of Tony Allen, but not the syncopated style that Allen later pioneered.

 Olaiya released an album with Ghanaian highlife musician E. T. Mensah.

 Both the drummer Tony Allen and vocalist Fela Kuti played with Olaiya and went on to achieve individual success.